 RODE Wireless GO Mic:

-An ultimate vlogging kit will always lack if a good mic is not mentioned.
-The mic is where the M50 stands out.
+An ultimate vlogging kit will always lack if a good mic like a lav mic is not mentioned.
+The external microphone is where the M50 stands out.
 Unlike, most other vlogging cameras, it comes with a port for an external mic, saving you a lot of time and keeping it simple.
 Some say that great audio makes the video great.
 Canon has recommended the Rode Wireless GO, although, the quality of all the mics manufactured by RODE is phenomenal for vlogging, we recommend the Rode Wireless GO.
 It comes with a receiver that is fitted onto the camera and a mini receiver which can be clipped directly onto your shirt.
 While vlogging, you will be moving, of course and there will be wind or traffic, so what happens if you are holding your mic too far, distortion, and noise in your audio.
 That’s where the Rode Wireless GO shines, no matter how far you stretch your arm, the mic clipped to your shirt will keep the audio clear and crisp.

 Aside from all of the essentials, there are a couple of things that might make a beginner’s vlogging experience much simpler and better.